Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Large U-sectional layout for groups More seams can mean more noticeable movement

-Modular and washable Requires space planning
+Modular and washable Requires real floor-space planning

 Strong per-piece support rating